materialsproject/atomate2/docs/user/codes/vasp.md

 functions called "powerups" that can apply settings updates to all VASP jobs in a flow.
 These powerups also contain filters for the name of the job and the maker used to generate them.
-These functions will apply updates *only* to VASP jobs, including those created dyanmically - all other jobs in a flow will not be modified.
+These functions will apply updates *only* to VASP jobs, including those created dynamically - all other jobs in a flow will not be modified.

 ```py
 from atomate2.vasp.powerups import update_user_incar_settings